markel1974/Symphony/src/hardware/mos6569_vic_rev1/README.md

 # Package mos6569

-This package (`src/components/vic`) provides an emulation of the MOS Technology 6569 (PAL) / 8565 (PAL-B) Video Interface Chip II (VIC-II), the graphics controller chip used in the Commodore 64 home computer.
+This package (`src/components/vic`) provides an emulation of the MOS Technology 6569/8565/8566(PAL)—6567/8562/8564(NTSC) Video Interface Chip II (VIC-II), the graphics controller chip used in the Commodore 64 home computer.
 This emulator aims for cycle-accurate emulation of the VIC-II's behavior.

 ## Overview